Spicy spaghetti with tomatoes, easy to make, healthy and made from scratch

-This easy to make dish is so good that it feels like eating comfort food however, it is quite healthy.
-The whole wheat pasta is full of fibre and digests slowly, leaving you satisfied for hours, olive oil is good fat, chillies and spices are good for you, tomatoes have plenty of antioxidants and water, and their skin has fibre.
+This easy to make dish is so good that it feels like eating comfort food however, it’s quite healthy.
+The whole wheat pasta is full of fibre and digests slowly leaving you satisfied for hours, olive oil is good fat, chillies and spices are good for you, tomatoes have plenty of antioxidants and water, and their skin has fibre.

 However, make sure that you only eat one portion, the idea is to slowly enjoy the flavours and not end up feeling full.

 Serves: 1 | Preparation time: 30 minutes

 2 Bay leaves

 1/2 tsp.
 Ground turmeric